vsheahan/blackloomai/README.md

 *Experimental AI Security Platform - Layered defenses for AI models in production environments*

-This project is an experimental proof of concept demonstrating a spectrum of AI security capabilities for BlackLoom AI, weaving together layered defenses to protect machine learning models from evolving threats.
-Not intended for production use without further review and hardening.
+This project is a proof of concept exploring key AI security capabilities for BlackLoom AI.
+It weaves together layered defenses to protect machine learning models from evolving threats.
+This implementation is not production-ready and requires additional review and hardening.

 ## Core Security Components